 How has this interdisciplinary collaboration shaped your perspective on your own disciplinary background.
 What did others allow you to see that you did not see before?

 It kind of makes me feel insecure in a way, realizing you cannot do it alone.
 As a molecular biologist, I realize that solving complex problems, like diseases, cannot be done alone or within just one discipline.
 I know a lot about the nervous system and its activation, but I really do need other disciplines.
 I believe this is essential for real progress.
 During my upcoming VIDI interview, which is a personal grant interview about pain research, I want to emphasize that team science is really needed and necessary to combat these challenges.
 I will use my experiences I got throughout this journey with the Defeating Chronic Pain team to explain that.
-I hope that by taking this approach, which is different from the usual individual focus, they will see the value in it and award me the grant.
+I hope that by taking this approach, which is different from the usual individual focus, they will see the value in it and award me the grant (update 22-10-24: the grant has been awarded!).
 I feel like I am becoming more of an activist, standing up for the importance of changing how science is done.
 It is not just about me being the first or last author or having my name on the lab—it is about team science and the fact that no one can do it alone.

 Imagine iPOP-NL will be funded for the next 10 years.
 What societal change would you like to contribute to and which challenges do you see to get this project funded?